Alexander Monro Secundus: Life

-Monro Secundus took his degree as Doctor of Medicine on 20 October 1755.
+Monro secundus took his degree as Doctor of Medicine on 20 October 1755.
 He then proceeded to his studies abroad.
 He spent a short time in London, where he attended the lectures of William Hunter.
 He next visited Paris and on 17 September 1757 entered Leyden University where he formed a friendship with two famous anatomists, Bernhard Siegfried Albinus and Petrus Camper.
 However his foreign studies were prosecuted principally at Berlin, where he worked under the celebrated Professor Meckel, in whose house he lived.
 Alexander spent some time in Edinburgh during early 1757 in order to fill the place of his father, who was confined to the house by illness.
 He finally was admitted a licentiate of the Royal College of Physicians of Edinburgh on 2 May 1758 and as a Fellow on 1 May 1759.
 He was to be elected President of the College in 1779.
+On 12 April 1782 Monro secundus was one of the founding members of the Harveian Society of Edinburgh and served as President in 1785.
 In 1784 he was elected a member of the Aesculapian Club.

-Monro Primus delivered the opening anatomy and surgery lectures of the 1758–59 course and then handed the work to his son Alexander Monro Secundus.
+Monro primus delivered the opening anatomy and surgery lectures of the 1758–59 course and then handed the work to his son Alexander Monro secundus.

-Monro Secundus, who in 1777 successfully resisted the appointment of a separate professor of surgery, gave a full course of lectures every year from 1759 to 1800.
-From 1800 to 1807, he delivered part of the course, his son Alexander Tertius completing it, and in 1808 gave the introductory lecture only.
+Monro secundus, although a physician who never practised as a surgeon, in 1777 successfully resisted the appointment of a separate professor of surgery.
+He gave a full course of lectures, including surgery, every year from 1759 to 1800.
+From 1800 to 1807, he delivered part of the course, his son Alexander tertius completing it, and in 1808 gave the introductory lecture only.

 This was his last lecture, and after it his faculties gradually decayed.
 He became drowsy after dinner, and his nose used to bleed from time to time.
 In 1813, he had an apoplectic attack.

 In later life he was living at 30 St Andrew Square in the New Town.